 - How Long Gestational Surrogacy Takes?

 - The Pros and Cons of Surrogacy?

 In traditional surrogacy, only father contributes the genetic material and the pregnancy is achieved via artificial insemination.
-Earlier traditional surrogacy was the only surrogacy option available for childless couple, till the development of IVF in 1978.
+Earlier traditional surrogacy was the only surrogacy option available for a childless couple, till the development of IVF in 1978.

 GC or Gestational Carrier is a woman who doesn’t have any genetic contribution in the child she is carrying for the intended parents.
-There is no use of the term 'surrogate' which connoted genetic relationship in the past.
+There is no use of the term 'surrogate' which connoted a genetic relationship in the past.
 In this process, the baby is not related to carrier biologically, so the egg comes from the intended mother or through a donor while the sperm is contributed by intended father or a sperm donor.
 In other situations, donor embryos are also used.

 Several tests are conducted for the gestational carrier such as blood tests, uterine evaluation, medical evaluation, genetic screening and psychological screening to decide the medical fitness of the gestational carrier.

 Below are the medical situations where people look for surrogacy option:

 - Single parent